Controlling the Transverse Multipole Components in RF Cavity Modes using the Azimuthal Modulation Method: Introduction

 \section{Introduction}

 RF cavities in modern particle accelerators typically operate in transverse magnetic TM$_{m10}$ modes, where the integer $m$ denotes the azimuthal variation (or multipolar order) of the mode.
 The monopolar $m=0$ TM$_{010}$ mode is widely used for accelerating charged particles across various energy scales and gradients.
 This mode also finds applications in deceleration~\cite{DecelerationCLIC,DecelerationERL}, linearisation~\cite{Linearisation1,Lineariser2}, velocity bunching~\cite{VelocityBunching}, and bunch length and energy compression~\cite{BunchCompression,EnergyCompression}.
 RF cavities operating in transverse $m\geq1$ modes also have dedicated applications.
-For example, the dipolar $m~=~1$ TM$_{110}$ mode is used to deflect and separate a particle beam into multiple beams~\cite{DeflectorBrookhaven,KaonSeparator}, rotate and measure the longitudinal parameters of a particle beam such as its bunch length~\cite{DeflectingTsinhua,Polarix}, control electron beams in free-electron lasers by incorporation in emittance exchangers~\cite{EmittanceExchange1,Emittance2}, compress x-ray pulses in synchrotron light sources~\cite{ShortXray1,ShortXray2}, and rotate particle bunches to enable luminosity control in particle colliders as crab cavities~\cite{Crab1,Crab2}.
+For example, the dipolar $m~=~1$ TM$_{110}$ mode is used to deflect and separate a particle beam into multiple beams~\cite{DeflectorBrookhaven,KaonSeparator}, control electron beams in free-electron lasers through incorporation in emittance exchangers~\cite{EmittanceExchange1,Emittance2}, compress X-ray pulses in synchrotron light sources~\cite{ShortXray1,ShortXray2}, and exploit a position-dependent transverse kick to enable measurement of longitudinal beam parameters, such as bunch length~\cite{DeflectingTsinhua,Polarix}, or to enable luminosity control in particle colliders as crab cavities~\cite{Crab1,Crab2}.
 The quadrupolar $m~=~2$ TM$_{210}$ mode is another mode that finds application in Landau damping transverse beam instabilities~\cite{LandauDamping,Landau2}.

 TM$_{m10}$ modes are supported by pillbox cavities with a circular cross-section, with modes of distinct $m$ resonating at different frequencies for a given cavity radius.
-Previous research introduced the azimuthally modulated method (AMM) for designing so-called azimuthally modulated RF cavities that support TM$_{\{m\}10}$ modes, where $\{m\}$ denotes the set of multipolar orders that comprise the mode~\cite{WroeAMM}.
+Previous research introduced the azimuthally modulated method (AMM) for designing so-called azimuthally modulated rf cavities that support TM$_{\{m\}10}$ modes, where $\{m\}$ denotes the set of multipolar orders that comprise the mode~\cite{WroeAMM}.
 The AMM offers a method for controlling the individual strengths and orientations of the multipolar components of the longitudinal electric field, thereby providing a means of precisely tailoring the field for dedicated and specific applications.